Nickelodeon Movies: 2000s

 On December 15, 2006, the studio released Charlotte's Web, a family drama film based on E. B. White's book of the same name, starring Dakota Fanning, Kevin Anderson, Beau Bridges, and the voices of Dominic Scott Kay, Julia Roberts, Steve Buscemi, John Cleese, Oprah Winfrey, Robert Redford, Reba McEntire, Kathy Bates, with Thomas Haden Church and Cedric the Entertainer.
 This film became a critical and box office success, earning $82,985,708 in the United States and $144,877,632 worldwide.
-This is Nickelodeon's first G-rated film in five years and first live-action film rated G as well as being the studio's highest-grossing film with that rating.
+This was Nickelodeon's first G-rated film in five years and first live-action film rated G, as well as the studio's highest-grossing film with that rating.
 Dakota Fanning won a Blimp Award for Favorite Movie Actress at the 2007 Kids' Choice Awards.

-Two years later on February 14, 2008, the studio released The Spiderwick Chronicles, a fantasy drama film based on the bestselling book of the same name, starring Freddie Highmore, Sarah Bolger, Mary-Louise Parker, Martin Short, Nick Nolte, and Seth Rogen.
+Two years later, on February 14, 2008, the studio released The Spiderwick Chronicles, a fantasy drama film based on the bestselling book of the same name, starring Freddie Highmore, Sarah Bolger, Mary-Louise Parker, Martin Short, Nick Nolte, and Seth Rogen.
 This film was released in both regular and IMAX theaters and received favorable reviews and was a box office success, earning $71,195,053 in the United States and $162,839,667 outside of the United States.

 On July 28, 2008, Paramount Pictures and Nickelodeon Movies released a coming-of-age comedy film, Angus, Thongs, and Perfect Snogging, based on two bestselling British novels by Louise Rennison, Angus, Thongs and Full-Frontal Snogging and It's OK, I'm Wearing Really Big Knickers.
 The film met with positive reviews and was a box office success.
-It was released in theaters in the United Kingdom, earning £8,647,770 and grossed £13,835,569 worldwide.
-To date, it has a direct-to-DVD release in the United States and has made its U.S. premiere on Nick at Nite on March 12, 2009.
-It is also the first film from Nickelodeon Movies to receive a PG-13 rating.
+It was released in theaters in the United Kingdom, earning £8,647,770 and grossing £13,835,569 worldwide.
+To date, it has had a direct-to-DVD release in the United States and has made its U.S. premiere on Nick at Nite on March 12, 2009.
+It was also the first film from Nickelodeon Movies to receive a PG-13 rating.

-On January 16, 2009, Hotel for Dogs was released, starring Emma Roberts, Jake T. Austin, Johnny Simmons, Kyla Pratt, Troy Gentile, with Lisa Kudrow, Kevin Dillon and Don Cheadle.
-It is based on the 1971 novel of the same name by Lois Duncan.
-This film received mixed reviews from film critics, but was a box office success, earning $73,034,460 in the United States box office and grossed $117,000,198 worldwide.
-It is distributed by DreamWorks.
-This marks the first film from Nickelodeon to be distributed outside of Paramount Pictures.
-However, it is still distributed under Paramount.

-Five months later on June 12, 2009, Paramount Pictures released Nickelodeon Movies' Imagine That, a comedy-drama film starring Eddie Murphy, Thomas Haden Church, Nicole Ari Parker, Martin Sheen, Marin Hinkle, and Yara Shahidi.
-The film received negative reviews, mainly criticizing Murphy's performance.
-It was also a box office failure, only earning $16,123,323 at the domestic box office and grossed only $22,985,194 worldwide.
+On January 16, 2009, Hotel for Dogs was released under Paramount's DreamWorks label, starring Emma Roberts, Jake T. Austin, Johnny Simmons, Kyla Pratt, Troy Gentile, with Lisa Kudrow, Kevin Dillon and Don Cheadle.
+It was based on the 1971 novel of the same name by Lois Duncan.
+This film received mixed reviews from film critics, but was a box office success, earning $73,034,460 at the United States box office and grossing $117,000,198 worldwide.
+Five months later on June 12, Paramount Pictures released Nickelodeon Movies' Imagine That, a comedy-drama film starring Eddie Murphy, Thomas Haden Church, Nicole Ari Parker, Martin Sheen, Marin Hinkle, and Yara Shahidi.
+The film received mixed reviews, which criticized Murphy's performance, and failed to profit at the box office.